 - Must have a 3.5 or higher grade point average on a 4.0 scale;

 - Must have received an A in PSY 110 Fundamentals of Psychology or PSY 111 Introduction to Psychology (taken at Illinois State, not a transferred course) and an A in an introductory writing class (ENG 101 or equivalent); and

 - Financial need is a factor for consideration.

 Note: The award is generally given to a sophomore student.

 The department faculty member who taught PSY 110 or 111 at Illinois State may nominate their students.
 Nominations are submitted during the spring semester.
-Students will be notified of their nomination by April 1.
-Eligible students must complete the application process in order to be considered for this scholarship.
+Nominated students must complete the application process to be considered for the award.

 Students should submit the following to the department’s Awards Committee: